jMetal/jMetalPy/docs/source/examples/visualization.rst

      pareto_front.export(filename='output', include_plotlyjs=False)

 - :code:`ScatterStreaming` is intended to be used as an observer.
-The visualizer observer displays the front in real-time (although **it only works for problems with two and three objectives**; otherwise, an exception is raised):
+The visualizer observer displays the front in real-time (although **it only works for problems with two and three objectives**):

   .. code-block:: python